 \subsection{Algorithm outline}

-Here we describe the main algorithm.
-We delegate subprocedures details to following subsections.
+In this section we describe the high-level idea of the algorithm from Theorem \ref{thm:implicit-diameter-algorithm}, leaving some subprocedures and other technical details to following subsections.
 The algorithm iteratively computes $r$-neighbourhoods $N^r[v]$ for all vertices $v \in V$, but in a different way than in Section $\ref{sec:algorithm}$.
 In particular, a different encoding of neighbourhoods is used.